McleodHerritt/pre-study-guide/README.md

 # Prework Study Guide Webpage

+## Description
-## The prework study guide will help me keep my notes orgainzed for my classes, it has topices divided to make it easy to access information when i am stuck or having a roadblock.
+The prework study guide will help me keep my notes orgainzed for my classes, it has topices divided to make it easy to access information when i am stuck or having a roadblock.
 It contains notes on HTML, CSS, Git, and JavaScript.

 ## Installation